 Using Gaming For Good

-Nowadays you can make a living from gaming through having a gaming channel or live streaming on YouTube or Smashcast.
+Nowadays you can make a living from gaming through having a gaming channel or live streaming on platforms like YouTube.
 However, you can also use your love of gaming to help a good cause.
 Charities such as Mind and Macmillan Cancer Support now do gaming fundraisers, and if you’re interested in helping out a good cause by doing a gaming stream then go check out how to do it by clicking here for Mind and here for Macmillan Cancer Support.

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences gaming and its effect on your mental health in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences of gaming and its effect on your mental health in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.